 HOA Board Duties Explained

 Much like any organization, a homeowners association has a board of directors responsible for maintaining the community.
-Whether you’re a regular member of the association or planning to volunteer for a position, it’s important to familiarize yourself with the standard HOA board roles.
+Whether you’re a regular member of the association or planning to volunteer for a position, it’s important to familiarize yourself with the roles of the HOA board members.

 1. President Duties